eslint/eslint/docs/rules/default-case-last.md

+# default-case-last

-# Enforce default clauses in switch statements to be last (default-case-last)
+Enforces default clauses in switch statements to be last.

 A `switch` statement can optionally have a `default` clause.